csrc-sdsu/mole/examples/cpp/README.md

 - OpenBLAS (Optional, for better performance)
 - SuperLU (For sparse matrix operations)
 - Incorporate C++20 for better filesystem handling
+- CMake (helps you build, test, and package software)

 ### Installation on different platforms: